deweeseta/imitation_learning/README.md

 The simulator will save three camera views from the car (left, center, and right) as jpegs, along with a csv file named *driving_log.csv* containing the image filenames, steering angles, and speed.

-In the *IMG* folder you will the .jpg files with the following naming scheme corresponding to the above csv:
+In the *IMG* folder you will find the .jpg files with the following naming scheme corresponding to the above csv:

 |Left|Center|Right|
 |:--------:|:--------:|:--------:|